Caitlin Reid explains how to maintain your health without missing out on the things you love or being a party pooper!

 Make a deal with yourself before you enjoy a drink with friends: for every alcoholic drink you consume, you must walk or run one kilometre the following day.
 A good incentive not to drink too much!

 Research shows eating out with seven or more people will see you eat 50% more than if you had eaten on your own.
 Solve this problem by being the slowest eater – be the last to start eating and the last to stop.

 6. Reflect and re-evaluate

-The end of the year should be a time to reflect on your achievements throughout 2008 and to conduct a re-evaluation of your goals.
+The end of the year should be a time to reflect on your achievements throughout the past year and to conduct a re-evaluation of your goals.
 This will give you a sense of self-fulfilment, self-worth and purpose, which are both important for a happy and healthy mind.

 7. Dance the night away